matiszach/sudoku-solver/README.md

 ## But why?

-For most Sudoku states the number of tiles that can be filled deterministically is corelated with the number of already filled tiles, because the fitness table is based on the existing digits, and more of them means less digits fitting in every tile.
+For most Sudoku states the number of tiles that can be filled deterministically is correlated with the number of already filled tiles, because the fitness table is based on the existing digits, and more of them means fewer digits fitting in every tile.

 When there are very few filled tiles, phase 1 is unable to help by much, but when the number of filled tiles is increasing the first phase starts to speed up the process of filling more and more.